nathanberry97/personalWebsite/web/posts/perfectionismIsKillingYourProgress.md

 of them don't care.
 Your biggest critic is yourself, you just have to ignore any self doubts you may have and just start creating.
-You have to start some where, so if that is a silly little tui app you have in mind or even a SaaS all I have to say is best of luck.
+You have to start somewhere, so if that is a silly little tui app you have in mind or even a SaaS all I have to say is best of luck.